Russell Raymond Kennison, age 96, of Jefferson City, MO, passed away Saturday, May 11, 2019.

 In lieu of flowers, expressions of sympathy may be made to the Central Missouri Honor Flight or the MASTERS which benefits survivors of Missouri Highway Patrolman who die in the line of duty.

-To send flowers to the family of Russell Kennison, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Russell Kennison, please visit our Heartfelt Sympathies Store.